 The nuances of body language in an online meeting can be confusing, to say the least.
 How can you interpret others' gestures and facial expressions from sometimes a very small screen?
 And how can you improve your own body language to communicate more effectively?
+Virtual communication is about more than just words — it's a full sensory experience compressed into a screen, and mastering it requires understanding both what you see and what you project.

 Challenges of Virtual Communication

-Key Elements of Body Language in Virtual Meetings
+Key Elements of Virtual Communication in Meetings

 A. Facial Expressions